 - work directly with leading academics and industrialists

-- receive stipend enhancement year 2-4 (subject to agreement)
+- potential stipend enhancement year 2-4

 - potentially travel abroad to overseas laboratories and international conferences